siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 # Welcome to my blog

-This is an markdown file with some frontmatter
+This is an markdown file with some front matter.
-Yes you have key value pair in yaml format covered by --- on the of markdown file
+Yes you have key value pair in yaml format covered by --- on the of markdown file.
+The yaml style key value pair on the top is called front matter.

 ## Header 2